nbushehri/omp-whip-apl/README.md

 omp-whip is parallelism profiler with what-if analyses for OpenMP programs.

-Top level README for OMP-WhIP.
-Includes instructions to build and how to profile a given OpenMP application.

-### Getting Started

-These instructions will get build OMP-WhIP on the local machine.

 ## Prerequisites

 To build omp-whip we rely on the following software dependencies: